 In the previous example, the activation_state value OFF is equivalent to off or 0.
 If a DBA disables the plugin at server startup, all of the operations that depend on the plugin are inaccessible.
 Specifically:

-• Defined user accounts that authenticate with mysql_native_password encounter an error when they attempt to connect.
+Defined user accounts that authenticate with

-• Attempts to create a new user account or to alter an existing user account identified with mysql_native_password also fail and emit an error.
+Attempts to create a new user account or to alter an existing user account identified with

-To enable the plugin after disabling it, restart the server without specifying the --plugin_name[=activation_state] option.
-Optionally, activation_state values ON, on, or 1 also enable the plugin if used at startup.
+To enable the plugin after disabling it, restart the server without specifying the -- option.
+Optionally, plugin_name[=activation_state]activation_state values ON, on, or 1 also enable the plugin if used at startup.